 So, am I ready to upgrade?

-To answer that question, we propose the following guidelines to follow.
+To answer this question, we propose the following guidelines to follow.
 As a rule of thumb, we recommend that:

 - Your total monthly loan repayments should not exceed 40% of your monthly household income (despite the fact that the TDSR limit is 60%).